lmaotrigine/heartbeat/docs/server.md

 $ ./heartbeat
 ```

-In addition, you will need access to a [PostgreSQL](https://www.postgresql.org) (of a supported server version).
-If the
+In addition, you will need access to a [PostgreSQL](https://www.postgresql.org) database server (of a supported
-server requires SSL/TLS connections, you will need to build with the `sqlx-tls` feature flag to enable support for this.
+version).
+If the server requires SSL/TLS connections, you will need to build with the `sqlx-tls` feature flag to enable
-Migrations are embedded in the `migrate_db` binary, and running this will apply all pending migrations.
-For more details
+support for this.
+Migrations are embedded in the `migrate_db` binary, and running this will apply all pending
-on managing migrations, refer to the [SQLX CLI
+migrations.
+For more details on managing migrations, refer to the [SQLX CLI
 docs](https://github.com/launchbadge/sqlx/blob/v0.7.1/sqlx-cli/README.md).

 For starting fresh, you can simple use the [`init.sql`](/docker-entrypoint-initdb.d/init.sql) script to create the